jrenaud90/CyRK/README.md

 If not installing from a wheel, CyRK will attempt to install Cython and Numpy in order to compile the cython code.
-After the files have been compiled, cython will be uninstalled and CyRK's runtime dependencies (see setup.py for the latest list) will be installed instead.
+After the files have been compiled, cython will be uninstalled and CyRK's runtime dependencies (see the pyproject.toml file for the latest list) will be installed instead.

 CyRK requires the `cython` and `numpy` packages during installation.
 The `numpy`, `numba`, and `scipy` packages are required for runtime.